Angkaram/Pharmaceutical-Study-Web-App-Project/README.md

 # Medical Website Project
-A React and Vendia project for the medical website (as part of the CSC 131 course at Sacramento State University) Created by Angelo Karam, Rahul Gupta, Anthony Dominguez, Jacob Cruz, Devesh Naidu, Farhad Lakzaei, and Dakshina Ethdath Waduge
+A React and Vendia project for the medical website (as part of the CSC 131 course at Sacramento State University).

+Created by Angelo Karam, Rahul Gupta, Anthony Dominguez, Jacob Cruz, Devesh Naidu, Farhad Lakzaei, and Dakshina Ethdath Waduge.

 # Instructions and Notes:
 # Getting Started with Create React App